dutchLuck/ihad/README.md

 od -A x -t x1z -v
 ```

-If the displaying the period character (i.e. full stop) at end of ASCII sentences is
+If displaying the full stop or period character at the end of ASCII sentences is
 important then the -c C option enables the choice of a different indicator of non-ASCII
 or non-printable ASCII bytes.
 For example underscore could be specified with "-c_"
 and produces the following style dump; -